Fill the gaps created by missing teeth, restoring a complete and functional smile

 Bone Support

-Optimal dental health contributes to the well-being of your jawbones.
-When our dental health deteriorates, it adversely affects the health of the supporting bone and tissues.
-By establishing stability through a dental bridge, you can effectively decelerate the process of bone loss associated with missing teeth, thus promoting the long-term health of your jawbones.
+Maintaining good dental health is crucial for the well-being of your jawbones.
+When dental health declines, it can negatively impact the supporting bone and tissues.
+A dental bridge helps stabilize the area, slowing the bone loss that occurs with missing teeth and supporting the long-term health of your jawbones.

 The Cost Of A Dental Bridge In London

-The cost of a dental bridge can vary significantly depending on several factors.
-These factors include the type of bridge and the materials chosen for its construction, the number of missing teeth to be replaced, the complexity and location of the procedure, the condition of the adjacent teeth, as well as the specific supplies and equipment required for the treatment.
-When considering insurance coverage, a dental bridge typically ranges from approximately $800 to $1200 or more.
-However, without insurance, a reasonable estimate for the cost of a bridge would fall in the range of $2000 to $3000 or higher.
+The cost of a dental bridge can vary widely based on several factors, including the type of bridge, materials used, the number of missing teeth being replaced, the complexity and location of the procedure, the condition of nearby teeth, and the specific supplies and equipment needed.
+On average, a three-unit dental bridge typically costs between $3,800 and $4,500.

 Contact us today